 Before we dig deeper into what is music licensing, who are music licensing companies, and the different types of music licensing there is, you can take a look at the video below that provides an overview of the topic, along with examples and what to look out for.

 It can be tricky understanding what is music licensing, though the most important thing is that you’re made aware of it.
 In this way, you’re prepared and have an idea of what to expect when you want to use copyrighted music in your works.
-So let’s dig into the different license types you might encounter or hear about.
+So let’s dig into the different license types you might encounter.

 Music Licensing Companies